pic

 4

-Finally, sortperm also supports the keyword argument by.
-This allows users to define a custom transformation, which serves as the sorting criterion for the indices provided.
+Finally, sortperm also accepts the keyword argument by to define a custom transformation.

 x = [4, -5, 3]